stat660-f18/course-questions-wiki/week-10/README.md

 - Question (mphan12-stat660): Can calculations be done on character variables?
 - Answer (mphan12-stat660): Yes, by default, SAS tries to convert the variable values to numeric.
 Whenever data is automatically converted, a message is written to the SAS log stating that the conversion has occurred.
 - Question (anguyen152-stat660) :When will SAS automatically convert characters to numeric values ?
+- Answer (jduan10-stat660): When the character variable multiples by numeric value.
 - Question (llopez37-stat660) How does this work with multiple character variables, even with ones that have no numeric value within it?
 * Question (yli110-stat660): What happens when SAS automatically converts a character variable into numeric?
 - Question (jduan10-stat660): Whats the difference between INPUT and PUT function?